pungggi/bc_al_upgradeassistant/README.md

 - References grouped by file and by documentation ID

 The summary is generated when running the command `BC/AL Upgrade Assistant: Generate Documentation References Summary`.

-### Claude AI Settings

-This extension contributes the following settings:

-- `bc-al-upgradeassistant.claude.apiKey`: API Key for accessing Claude API
-- `bc-al-upgradeassistant.claude.model`: Claude model to use for API requests
-- `bc-al-upgradeassistant.claude.maxTokens`: Maximum number of tokens Claude can generate (default: 4096)
-- `bc-al-upgradeassistant.claude.temperature`: Creativity control (0-1), lower values produce more deterministic outputs (default: 0.5)
-- `bc-al-upgradeassistant.claude.defaultSystemPrompt`: Default system prompt to use with Claude API
-- `bc-al-upgradeassistant.claude.defaultLanguage`: Default language code (e.g., "de-DE") to use in prompts as the translation language
-- `bc-al-upgradeassistant.claude.prompts`: Collection of prompts for Claude API
-- `bc-al-upgradeassistant.claude.autoSaveAlCode`: When enabled, automatically saves AL code blocks from Claude responses
-- `bc-al-upgradeassistant.claude.codeSaveMode`: How to handle multiple AL code blocks ("ask" or "saveAll")
-- `bc-al-upgradeassistant.claude.debugMode`: When enabled, shows the prompt being sent to Claude API in a document for review before sending

 ### Object Folders Settings